 Please be advised that you can receive aid for only one summer program.

 If you are eligible to receive other summer aid (i.e. Veteran's waiver, Athletic Scholarship, etc) please note that your summer financial aid may need to be adjusted to include your other summer award.

 All awards produced by this calculator are estimated and based on availability of funding.
 The award information displayed is based on the information you provide on your Financial Aid Application.
 If you provide inaccurate information about the sessions that you will attend or the number of units you take, the result will be inaccurate.

 Our calculator also assumes that you have not reached the maximum aggregate limits on federal and state funding and that you are in good Satisfactory Academic Progress standing.

 College Summer Institute

-Summer Session Application is available April 1st- April 30th on MyUCLA.
-For priority funding consideration, we encourage all students fill out the Summer Session Application out between April 1-30th.
-Application closes on Sep 1, 2020.
+Summer Session Application is available April 1st on MyUCLA.
+For priority funding consideration, we encourage all students fill out the Summer Session Application early.
+Application closes early September.

 - This application is needed for UCLA students who plan on taking courses during a Summer Session at UCLA.
 Financial aid for Summer Session will be awarded for total combined units (i.e. A or A+C) .